mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 **Access the App**

 Once the app is running, you can interact with it and test its features.
-Since Jurnito is a demo app, you can log in using the default username and password credentials.
+Since Jurnito is a demo app, you can log in using the default user and password credentials.

 ## Usage   Add more info (ernest)